 Professor Martin Attrill

-Associate Head of School & Professor of Marine Ecology
+Associate Head of School - Research

-School of Biological & Marine Sciences (Faculty of Science & Engineering)
+School of Biological and Marine Sciences (Faculty of Science and Engineering)

-Director of the Marine Institute (2009-present)
+Director of the Marine Institute (2009-2018)

 Professor of Marine Ecology, University of Plymouth (2004-present)